 Re-injury always remains a risk factor.
 Studies have shown that during the first 2 years after surgery you are 6 times more likely to suffer ACL injury than those who have never been injured.

-To prevent re-injury you should take part in an ACL rehab injury prevention program.
+To prevent re-injury you should take part in an ACL rehabilitation injury prevention program.
 At Sydney Sports & Exercise Physiology, we know how to strengthen muscles and prevent future injuries.
 We will work with you to improve you performance, power, and strength.

 Understanding the Risks